Bad Fairy

 "Yes, child, well we shall see how you keep up."

 "It's little Delia!
 Well, welcome to our circle," she said.
 I accepted the welcome impolitely through a mouthful of cake and did my curtsy.
-"You know, I want you to know something important, since you're so young," she continued, stooping down in a way that somehow didn't seem condescending.
+"I want to tell you something important, since you're so young," she continued, stooping down in a way that somehow didn't seem condescending.
 Her necklaces clinked together.
-"If you have any trouble with the other children, please come to me and I'll take care of it.
-I know how easy it is to become a bully's target.
-I started circle very early myself, just like you, so I always watch out for the little ones."
+"If you have any trouble with the other children, come to me and I'll take care of it.
+I know plenty about bullies.
+I started circle early myself, just like you, so I always watch out for the little ones."

 I looked at her gratefully, licking icing off my lips.
 "Thank you, Mistress.
 What do I call you again?
 I forgot everybody's name."

 The mistress laughed and told me to call her Mistress Grayhawk.
-I asked her how old she'd been when she'd started using magick.
+I asked how old she'd been when she'd started using magick.

 "What about you?"